What is a Fiance Visa?

 Finance and Salary

 When living in the UK on a Fiance Visa you are not allowed to work for the duration of this time.
-In order to remain in the UK, the spouse must either have enough savings for you both to live off, or must be earning a certain amount.
-The minimum age requirement is £18,600 a year before tax.
+In order to remain in the UK, your fiance must either have enough savings for you both to live off, or must be earning a certain amount.
+The minimum salary requirement is £18,600 a year before tax.
 However, if you are bringing children to the UK, your partner must earn an additional £3,800 for the first child and an additional £2,400 for each child after this.

 The income can be a combination of: